 Other Similar Cases

-There are still other uncommon forms, such as 覧る, 覗る, and 監る, but nowadays almost no one uses these verbs in isolation.
-They appear more as part of other compound verbs, such as 覗く (nozoku, to spy), which remain alive in modern vocabulary.
+There are also other uncommon forms, such as 覧る, 覗る, and 監る, but nowadays almost no one uses these verbs in isolation.
+They appear more as part of other compound verbs, like 覗く (nozoku, to peek), which remain alive in modern vocabulary.

-This game of kanjis and meanings doesn't happen only with miru.
+This game of kanjis and meanings does not happen only with miru.
 The verb kiku (to hear, to ask) also has its variations:

-• 聞く — To listen in general, to hear sounds;
+• 聞く — To hear in general, to listen to sounds;

-• 聴く — Listen attentively or appreciate music;
+• 聴く — To listen attentively or to appreciate music;

 • 訊く — To ask or seek information.

-That's why, when doubt strikes, the best thing you can do is consult the site sknihongo.
-There you can see the kanji, meanings, and contexts of use in a very practical way.
+That’s why, when in doubt, the best thing you can do is consult the site sknihongo.
+There you can see the kanji, meanings, and contexts of use in a super practical way.